31 Differential colocalization

 The black line indicates the median curve, the purple region is the 50% central region, and the red lines indicate outliers.

-From these plots we note that onset functions seem to qualitatively have a higher median curve than non-diabetic or long-duration diabetes functions.
+From these plots, we note that the functions from ‘Onset’ patients seem to qualitatively have a higher median curve than those from ‘Non-diabetic’ or ‘Long-duration’ patients.

 Another exploratory technique is functional PCA (FPCA).
 FPCA is similar to standard PCA in that it decomposes the functional data into the main modes of variation.
 Here, we decompose into eigenfunctions (Goldsmith et al. 2024).